pranaykumarkgp/jio_product_device_2019/README.md

 #### Max time : 2.30 hours

-- Software Developer can choose to solve among Q1, Q2.
+- Software Developer can choose to solve among Q1, Q2, Q6.
-- Big Data/DB Developer
+- Big Data/DB Developer Q5, Q6
+- Data Scientist (search/nlp) must solve Q2 its good if you additionally solve Q6
-- Data Scientist (Generic) Can attempt to solve among Q2, Q3, Q4
+- Data Scientist (Generic) Can attempt to solve among Q2, Q3, Q4, Q5, Q6
 - Data Scientist (Vision) solve Q3
 - Data Scientist (Recommendation) solve Q4
 - Its ok to Copy paste code from Internet as long as one able to explain all the logic line by line

 ### More Questions you Attain Gives you Better Score.
-### Feel free to solve problems
+### Feel free to solve problems the more you solve the more credits you get